dennisn/LearningNotes/Scripts/TypeScript/TS_Fundamentals.md

   - Exporting: prefix interface/function/class with the keyword `export`
     + If use `export default` --> mark it as the default item exported from this module
     + Can export multiple entities: `export { Person, methodName, Employee as StaffMember };`
-  - Importing: witm `import` keyword
+  - Importing: with `import` keyword
     + Sample: `import { Person, methodName } from './person';` --> relative reference
     + Import default item: `import Worker from './person';` --> import the default item from person as "Worker"
     + Import with alias: `import {StaffMember as CoWorker } from './person';`